SciClaimEval/sciclaimeval-shared-task/README.md

 Please prepare your prediction file following the format in [this file](https://github.com/SciClaimEval/sciclaimeval-shared-task/blob/main/examples/task1_pred_format.json).

+### Information about the Test Set:

+- You will receive the input for the test set, but the gold labels are not available.
+The example format is the same as in the file [task1_ground_truth.json](https://github.com/SciClaimEval/sciclaimeval-shared-task/blob/main/examples/task1_ground_truth.json), except that the following keys are missing: label, operation, detail_others, and claim_id_pair.

+- This is also the case for the second subtask.

 ## Subtask 2: Claim Evidence Prediction Task

 - Please refer to the file [here](https://github.com/SciClaimEval/sciclaimeval-shared-task/blob/main/examples/task2_ground_truth.json) for an example.